stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-But this is ugly and error-prone, a better approach would be to avoid this 'catch-all' and add a post-condition that validates the expected method invocation:
+But this is ugly and error-prone, a better approach would be to avoid this 'catch-all' and instead add a post-condition that validates the expected method invocation:

 ```java
 verify(lib).vkCreateInstance(info, null, handle);
 ```

-2. Mocking by-reference parameters:
+2. Mocking by-reference parameters

 But what do we supply for the `handle` argument?
 We cannot simply pass a `PointerByReference` created in the test as it will be a different instance to the one created in the `build` method itself - the test would likely fail, or would only pass by 'luck'.